kornha/parliament/README.md

 We are running Node.js functions on Firebase Functions.
 We use several additional Firebase services, including Firestore, Pubsub, Storage, and Auth.
 Feel free to study the repo's patterns and suggest changes.

+To Setup, go to [firebase](https://firebase.google.com/) and create a new project.
+Add an iOS and web project.
+Copy your variables and create a `.env` file under the parliament/ folder.

+### GCP

+- After you setup firebase, go to [GCP](https://console.cloud.google.com/).
+- From there, you will need to setup your Maps API.
+Setup `dark_mode Static – Raster` and `light_mode Static – Raster` maps.
+- (Optional if you want to match Parliament's look) For each map, add a style that matches the colors in Parliament's [palette](/lib/common/constants.dart#L9), by making the water equal the background color, and the surface equal the `primaryColor` from the [theme](/lib/common/ztheme.dart#L8).
+All borders are set to the onPrimaryColor.

 ### AI/ML

 We have complex AI strategies to solve our news problem.
 We strongly recommend deeply examining the logic before contributing to this portion.